mediamonks/channels/packages/channels/README.md

 - stopping them

 #### Methods operating on a channel
-Various methods on the `Channels` instance that take an optional `channel` property (note: this is the channel *name*, not an instance) are duplicated on a `Channel` object, for which the `channel` no longer needs to be supplied.
+Various methods on the `Channels` instance that take an optional `channel` property are duplicated on a `Channel` object, for which the `channel` no longer needs to be supplied.
 ```javascript
 // get a channel reference somehow
 const myChannel = channelsInstance.createChannel('channel-name');